PieterCooreman/ChromeASP/README.md

 - IUSR (or Everyone) needs full permissions on Chrome.exe file
 - You have to create a folder on your system where Chrome stores logs/debugs - make sure to give IUSR permissions too

-I installed this script on a Windows 2019 (Amazon AWS) & 2022 (Azure) Server (Datacenter edition) and on a local IIS8 (Windows 10).
+The script was tested on Windows 2019 (Amazon AWS) & 2022 (Azure) Server and on a local IIS8 (Windows 10).

 The default page is "default.asp".
-This script takes
+This script takes 3 parameters (both request.querystring and request.form are supported):

+- pw (password)
+- filename (name of the pdffile)
+- url (website to convert to pdf) OR html (html code to convert to PDF)